404-atomic/404testing/README.md

 GOOGLE_API_KEY=your_google_api_key
 ```

-## Security Note
+## Security Considerations

-Never commit your `.env.local` file or any API keys to version control.
-The `.env.example` file provides a template for required environment variables.
-The `SUPABASE_SERVICE_ROLE_KEY` has admin privileges, so keep it secure and only use it in server-side API routes.
+- API keys are stored as environment variables
+- Authorization headers for API requests
+- Session validation for all API endpoints

 ## Prerequisites